mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 ### Defining informal and non-formal

 Definitions of informal education are complex.
 Informal education generally refers to learning that occurs outside a traditional school environment [@erstad_identity_2012].
 However, as Sefton-Green [@sefton-green_literature_2004] notes formally structured learning can take place in informal settings, and vice-versa.
 Others writers [@eshach_bridging_2007, p.
 173; @werquin_recognition_2009] use the term 'non-formal' describe learning that happens outside of formal institutions that may involve little instruction but still comprises a carefully planned learner experience, in contrast to both formal and unstructured (informal) learning.
 This study uses the term 'non-formal' in this way, and the term 'informal' is used more loosely to indicate learning activities happening outside of a classroom lesson.

+### Home eduction contextual factors relevant to this study

+The processes and motivations driving of home education are varied [@fensham-smith_invisible_2021].
+Two broad streams are sometimes framed as pedagogy and ideology [@galen_home_1991] [@rothermel_can_2003].
+In terms of pedagogy, popular concepts in home ed circles include unschooling and deschooling.
+Holt's concept of unschooling [@gray_challenges_2013], highlights the value facilitating learning around of the process of drawing out interests of children in everyday activities.
+Illich's work around deschooling promotes an idea of webs of learning.
+Instead of one educational site as the font of all knowledge, learners  access learning experiences in varied contexts based on their interests and needs [illich_deschooling_1971].
+Many home educating families are active in identifying networks to tap into [@doroudi_relevance_2023] using friendship and social networking groups and email to share opportunities and collaborate on learning activities.

 ### Examples of research on practice